jpthiele/dealii-Wiki/Testing-Infrastructure.md

-This documents the testing infrastructure and who it is administering it.
+This documents the testing infrastructure and who it is administrating it.

 # Continuous Integration